GitToKenn/Absenteeism-Analysis/README.md

 ## 🛡️ Data Disclaimer

-The dataset used in this project is sourced from a Udemy course and is believed to be adapted from real-world absenteeism records.
-While the data structure and features reflect actual HR analytics use cases, it has likely been anonymised and modified for educational purposes.
-This ensures a realistic learning experience while preserving data privacy and ethical use.
+The dataset used in this project is derived from the Udemy course *“The Data Analyst Course: Complete Data Analyst Bootcamp”* by 365 Careers.
+While the data simulates real-world HR absenteeism records, it has been anonymised and adapted for educational use.
+To respect course content ownership, the original raw dataset is not included in this repository.

 ---

 ## 📜 License

-This project uses synthetic educational data and is shared for learning and portfolio purposes.
+This project is shared for non-commercial, educational, and portfolio purposes only.
+All credit for the original dataset structure and instructional design belongs to [365 Careers](https://www.udemy.com/user/365careers/), the course creator.